Best Way to Lose Fat and Weight (Without Losing Muscle)

 Load Up on Fiber

 Your body doesn’t absorb fiber.
 In fact, you’ll find some people saying you don’t need fiber in your diet.
-But don’t get it twisted, because there’s more to fiber than people talk about.
+But there’s more to fiber than people talk about.

 In your gut, an estimated 100 trillion bacteria live, primarily in the large intestine, according to a 2022 Frontier in Microbiology study.
 [15] Different species of these bacteria play an important role in your health, including:

-And just like other organisms, these bacteria need to eat well and stay healthy.
+And just like other organisms, these bacteria need to eat well to stay healthy.
 Some soluble fibers provide prebiotics that nourish gut bacteria.
-The bacteria in your break down soluble fiber into short-chain fatty acids such as acetate, propionate, and butyrate to provide energy for the gut microbiome.
+The bacteria in your gut break down soluble fiber into short-chain fatty acids, such as acetate, propionate, and butyrate, which provide energy for the gut microbiome.
 [20]

 Reduce Sugar and Processed Food

-You’ve probably heard that fast carbs and sugar are huge contributors to fat weight.
-[22] Fast carbs are easily digestible, so they quickly release sugar into your bloodstream, which triggers insulin.
+Fast carbs and sugar are major contributors to fat gain.
+[22] They are easily digestible, so they quickly release sugar into your bloodstream and trigger an insulin response.
 [23]

 According to a 2024 American Diabetes Association study, insulin is the biggest fat storage hormone.
-[24] When the fast carbs release sugar more quickly than your body can use and store as glycogen in your muscles, the sugar starts getting converted into fat.
+[24] When fast carbs release sugar more quickly than your body can use or store, your body starts to convert the sugar into fat.
 Older studies also show that frequent spikes in blood sugar and insulin can increase hunger and cravings, making it easier to overeat.
 [25]

-For processed foods, many are specifically designed to make you eat more.
-According to a 2025 Stanford Medicine report, they combine refined carbs, fats, salt, and added sugar in ways that encourage you to eat more than you need.
+Beyond sugar and fast carbs, processed foods can undermine your weight loss efforts.
+According to a 2025 Stanford Medicine report, fast foods combine refined carbs, fats, salt, and added sugar in ways that encourage you to eat more than you need.
 [26] What’s concerning is that such food now accounts for 60% of the U.S. adult calorie intake and almost 70% of the calorie consumption among American children.
-[27] [28]
+[27] [28] Fast foods are usually calorie-dense but not very filling, which can make it much harder to maintain a calorie deficit.
+[29]

 In contrast, whole foods like lean proteins, legumes, nuts, and whole grains digest more slowly and help regulate appetite.
-You also get more nutrients and fiber that help you stay fuller for longer while supporting muscle retention during weight loss.
+They offer more nutrients and fiber, helping you stay fuller for longer while supporting muscle retention during weight loss.

-The Brutal Honesty About Losing Both Fat and Weight
+The Brutal Scientific Honesty About Losing Fat and Weight

-No question, weight loss is a simple concept.
-What you eat every day should allow you to be in a calorie deficit.
-However, your food choices will determine whether your journey is manageable or a difficult one.
+Weight loss is a simple concept.
+If what you eat every day puts you in a calorie deficit, you will lose weight.
+However, your calorie intake choices will determine whether your journey is manageable or difficult.

 You can eat all foods the weight-loss community advises against, and as long as the amount you eat is below the number of calories you burn that day, you’ll lose weight.
 However, for health and psychological reasons, the quality of your diet matters a lot.